bookdown/Bookdown.Project/README.md

 First, clone the repository you want to work in, called `{$REPO}`.
 This may be a user/organization repository (`organization.github.io`) or a Github project `gh-pages` branch.

 Then use composer to install the Bookdown project as a subdirectory inside `{$REPO}`.
-We suggest `_bookdown` since Github Pages will not publish directory-prefixed paths.
+We suggest `_bookdown` since Github Pages will not publish underscore-prefixed directories.

     cd {$REPO}
     composer create-project -s dev bookdown/project _bookdown